Daveonwave/gym4ReaL/docs/robofeeder.md

 - A Staubli TX2-60 robot with a simple gripper.
 - A box containing multiple objects to pick.
 - A virtual overhead camera for observation.
-- Optional image segmentation and object orientation features.
+- Optional object detection features.

-The environments are compatible with ROS2 Humble and leverage GPU acceleration for training.
+The environments are compatible leverage GPU acceleration for training.

 ## Conda Usage